ph4ntonn/Stowaway/README_EN.md

 **And please be sure to read the usage method and the notes at the end before using**

-> This tool is limited to security research and teaching, and the user bears all legal and related responsibilities caused by the use of this tool!
-The author does not assume any legal and related responsibilities!
+## Disclaimer:

+> This tool is intended strictly for authorized security research and educational purposes only.
+Any use of this tool must comply with all applicable laws and regulations.
+Users are solely responsible for obtaining all necessary permissions prior to conducting any testing.
+The author shall not be held liable for any legal consequences, damages, or other issues arising from the use or misuse of this tool.

 ## Features